Does the Bible support a “Justifiable Lie”?

 I want to stress that lying for selfish, evil purposes is always a sin (Leviticus 19:11 & Colossians 3:9).
 Please read that again so there’s no doubt.
 However, a justifiable lie is not a sin for the precise reason that it’s justified and done with the greater good in mind.
 In other words, a justifiable lie is not evil, it’s good.
-Therefore those who implement a justifiable lie are not committing an evil act, but rather a righteous one.
+Therefore those who implement a justifiable lie on an appropriate occasion are not committing an evil act, but rather a righteous one.
 Please read that again.

 Before getting into the scriptural proof for this, it’s important to point out that the Lord plainly described the devil as “the father of lies” (John 8:44) and referred to his followers as “everyone who loves and practices falsehood,” whose fate is the lake of fire (Revelation 22:15).
 A “lying tongue” is one of the LORD’s most hated things (Proverbs 6:16-19) and “all liars… will be consigned to the fiery lake of burning sulfur.
 This is the second death” (Revelation 21:8).